-The principal aim of the macaw project is to study the various aspects of the ecology of large macaws and parrots to help us better understand the interactions among clay lick use, food supply, breeding season, breeding success, abundance, and movements.
-The individual data sets collected by the assistants are then integrated to help determine how they are related.
+Our main goal is to study the various aspects of the ecology of large macaws and parrots to help us better understand the interactions among clay lick use, food supply, breeding season, breeding success, abundance, and movements.

-Another important aim of the project is to help train new generations of conservation scientists.
+Another important aim of The Macaw Society is to help train new generations of conservation scientists.
 As a result, we work closely with young Peruvian and foreign assistants to help them gain the skills they need for conducting research.
-Students interested in conducting their own independent studies as parts of independent study classes, or theses at the undergraduate, masters, or doctoral levels are encouraged to apply to study one of the many aspects of macaw and parrot biology at our research sites.
+Students interested in conducting their own independent studies as parts of independent study classes, or theses at the undergraduate, master, or doctoral levels are encouraged to apply to study one of the many aspects of macaw and parrot biology at our research sites in Peru (Tambopata) and Costa Rica (Pacific Central Coast).

 Specific Project Objectives